littlebrat/littlebrat/README.md

 ## 🚀 Side Projects/Activities

-_Disclaimer: None of these activities were part of my School/University curriculi or my current job._
+_Disclaimer: None of these activities were part of my University curriculi or my current job._

-### 🏭 Assessing Factory Production Processes
+### 🏭 Assessing China's Heavy Machinery Factories:
-I undertook an extensive journey across various regions of China, visiting more than 30 factories engaged in the production of heavy machinery parts.
-This expedition was focused on assessing the diverse manufacturing processes, quality control protocols, and operational efficiencies in these facilities.
-My objective was to gain an in-depth understanding of their production techniques, adherence to safety and quality standards, and the overall reliability of their output in the heavy machinery industry.
+I traveled across China, visiting over 40 factories that produce heavy machinery parts.
+My aim was to evaluate their manufacturing processes, quality control, and operational efficiency.
+This allowed me to gain detailed insights into their production methods, compliance with safety and quality standards, and the reliability of their products in the heavy machinery sector.

 ### 🕵️ Heavy Machinery Part Browser
 Created an interactive web app for procuring heavy machinery parts, measurements and compatibility.